COVID-19 Information for Families

 COVID-19 vaccines remain free for most people through their health insurance plans, Medicaid, Medicare or through the Vaccines for Children (VFC) program.

 If you are an adult between 18 and 64 years old, without health insurance or if your insurance does not cover all COVID-19 vaccine costs, you can still get free COVID vaccines through the CDC’s Bridge Access Program.
-COVID-19 Vaccines through this program are available at select local healthcare providers, local health centers, and pharmacies.
+COVID vaccines through this program are available at select local healthcare providers, local health centers, and pharmacies.
 Visit Vaccines.gov to find providers near you that offer no-cost COVID-19 vaccines through the CDC’s Bridge Access Program.
+Learn more.

 Get Proof of Your COVID Vaccination in DC